dahico-dk/UpdateLib/README.md

 # UpdateLib
 UpdateLib is a mini-project for downloading and unpacking downloaded packages for simple distribution.

 The project resides in AutoUpdate/Form1.cs path.
+The project is build as a invisible windows form app for convenience

 The necessary paths should be filled at app.config file for updating process.

 updatepath: The path of update files.